south-lacrosse/www-dev/docs/fixtures-tables-history.md

 `description` TEXT NOT NULL -- description to be shown on the history page
 ```

-`history_page` is the slug used for the page generate for the list of winners
-for that competition.
-It should be blank for leagues as they will be done on
-group pages, and also
-any competition which should not have a winners page.
+`history_page` is the slug used for the page generate for the list of winners for that competition.
+It should be blank for leagues as they will be done on group pages, and also any competition which should not have a winners page.

-If you add a new competition only set the `history_page` when you are running the end of season
-processing as otherwise you will generate an empty page when running the history pages update.
+If you add a new competition only set the `history_page` when you are running the end of season processing as otherwise you will generate an empty page when running the history pages update.

 `type` is:

 * `league`
 * `league-prelim` - a league that won't have a winner, usually a prelim like a qualifying conference
 * `ladder` - a ladder where teams from different divisions play each other, with points applying to their respective divisions
-* `cup` - cup competition, e.g. flags
+* `cup` - cup competition, e.g. flags.
+Preliminary competitions should have the `related_comp_id` set the to the main competition.
-* `cup-group` - group stage of flags
+* `cup-group` - group (league) stage of flags
 * `results` - a list of winners, with possible runner-up, but no other data.
 Things like Varsity, Sixes

 ---